Bilal1545/BilalDot/README.md

 # BilalDot Dotfiles
-> the latest version is 1.1.0
+> the latest version is 2.0

 An half-advanced configuration of Hyprland for Arch Linux based distributions.
 It has Pywal coloring, settings app, welcome app and lot of more...

-Inspired by [ML4W Dotfiles](https://github.com/mylinuxforwork/dotfiles/tree/main).
-If you don't like mine, you can look at [this](https://github.com/mylinuxforwork/dotfiles/tree/main).

 ## Installation
-I recommend to install a base Hyprland system before installing the BilalDot Dotfiles.
+I recommend to install a base Hyprland system before installing the Bi-Shell Dotfiles.

 You can find the Hyprland Installation instructions here: https://wiki.hyprland.org/Getting-Started/Installation/